JoeB989/Exp_EditSF/README.md

 	- full files with differences highlighted, navigate differences buttons
 2. Save a project with multiple file paths, so can re-examine as the game progresses

+## CampaignReport
+Processes a series of campaign savegames to extra turn-by-turn data that can be pasted into MS Excel.
+Includes an Excel spreadsheet that can display a variety of charts on that data.

 ## TDD_TileGen
 Generates content for tile_upgrades.xml from a tile-definition xml file.